Flavors of Croatia - Hike & Bike

 Minimum number of participants: 2 people

-Tandem bicycles and Ebikes are also available for rental.
+Tandem bicycles, road bikes, and Ebikes are also available for rental.

 Helmets are mandatory.
 Guests are welcome to bring their own helmets, otherwise, a helmet will be provided.